zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 The certificate is immutable.
 It can only be revoked by either the owner or a quorum of Trustees.

+- Who can send:
+  - Trustee
 - Parameters:
   - cert: `string` - PEM encoded certificate.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
-  - info: `optional(string)` - information/notes for the proposal
+  - info: `optional(string)` - information/notes for the proposal.
+Can contain up to 4096 characters.
   - time: `optional(int64)` - proposal time (number of nanoseconds elapsed since January 1, 1970 UTC).
 CLI uses the current time for that field.
+  - vid: `uint16` -  Vendor ID (positive non-zero).
+Must be the same as Vendor account's VID.
+The value must be within the range of 1 to 65535.
 - In State: `pki/ProposedCertificate/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
-- Who can send:
-  - Trustee
 - CLI command:
   - `dcld tx pki propose-add-x509-root-cert --certificate=<string-or-path> --from=<account>`
 - Validation: